Opana (Oxymorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Diarrhea

 Attempting to detox from oxymorphone at home without professional assistance is dangerous.
 It’s also unlikely to be successful without professional support.
-Detoxing in a medically-assisted detox center is the safest and most comfortable way to get sober and stop abusing oxymorphone for good.
+Detoxing in a medically-assisted detox center is the safest and most comfortable way to get sober.
+It helps you stop abusing oxymorphone for good.

-During the client’s time in detox, he or she will regularly be monitored by the medical team to ensure they are comfortable and progressing through the program.
-Any uncomfortable withdrawal symptoms will be treated with medication and the client will attend individual and group counseling as they are physically able.
+While the client is in detox, the medical team will check on them often.
+This is to make sure they are comfortable and doing well in the program.
+Any uncomfortable withdrawal symptoms will be treated with medication.
+The client will also attend individual and group counseling as they can.
 Once the client has reached a stable state of sobriety, recommendations will be provided for ongoing addiction treatment.

-When it’s all said and done, medically-assisted detox greatly reduces the likelihood of relapse because it provides both medical and therapeutic support, reduces discomfort during detox, and provides a safe, sober place to rest and recover.
+When it’s all said and done, medically-assisted detox helps prevent relapse.
+It offers medical and therapy support.
+It also reduces discomfort during detox.
+Plus, it provides a safe, sober place to rest and recover.

 How Long Does Opana Stay In Your System?

-The half-life of oxymorphone is about 9 to 11 hours and it takes about five to six half-lives for a drug to be nearly fully eliminated from your system.
-Generally, Opana is detectable for about 2 to four days after the last dose, but this timeframe can vary depending on your age, sex, metabolic rate, and your organ function.
+The half-life of oxymorphone is about 9 to 11 hours.
+It takes about five to six half-lives for the drug to be almost fully gone from your system.
+Opana can be found in your system for about 2 to 4 days after your last dose.
+This time can change based on your age, sex, metabolism, and organ function.

 Opana (Oxymorphone) Withdrawal Timeline